prasadsdd/RAG/README.md

-# RAG Application with AWS Bedrock
+# 🚀 End-to-End Retrieval-Augmented Generation (RAG) with Amazon Bedrock with Deloyment on AWS EC2.

 A Flask-based RAG application using AWS Bedrock for document question answering.